hamutahlc/hamutahlc/README.md

 ### 👋 Hello, I'm [Hamutahl Cohen](https://hamutahlcohen.squarespace.com/)!

-I'm an environmental scientist that uses data to better inform decision makers.
-I apply laboratory techniques, field observations, and data analytics to gain novel insight to conservation problems.
+I'm an entomologist that uses data to better inform decision makers.
+I apply laboratory techniques, field observations, and data analytics to gain novel insight to conservation and horticulture problems.
 I work on a variety of sustainability issues and collaborate closely with folks such as farmers, city planners, educators, and policy makers.

 ✨ Reach out to collaborate on a project ✨